castillohair/enhancer-design/README.md

 Reasons to generate new enhancers beyond the Atlases may include: 1) designing enhancers with different lengths, 2) fine-tuning target activity, 3) targeting multiple cell types.

-To design new enhancers, packages in the "Requirements" section above must be present, and model weights should be downloaded using the appropriate download script in [`models`](./models/).
-Then, start from the appropriate script in the `design` folder and modify accordingly.
+To design new enhancers, packages in the "Requirements" section above must be present, and the appropriate model weights should be downloaded into [`models`](./models/), for which we provide download scripts.
+Then, start from the appropriate python file in the `design` folder and modify accordingly.

 In addition, we trained generative models called [Deep Exploration Networks](https://doi.org/10.1016/j.cels.2020.05.007) to target each of the DHS64-modeled samples.
 If the goal is to obtain additional sequences targeted to these samples, pre-trained DENs can be used via included scripts.